Modern Battles: Four Contemporary Conflicts: Gameplay

-Each game also has some rules only used in that game.
+Each game also has some rules only used in that game, e.g. Wurzburg had a few special rules for helicopters, river crossings, and nuclear weapons.

 Publication history

 In 1975, SPI published their first "quadrigame", Blue and Gray, a set of four American Civil War battles.
 The format proved very popular, and SPI quickly produced more quadrigames, the first being Modern Battles.
 It consisted of Chinese Farm, designed by Howard Barasch; Golan, designed by Irad B. Hardy; Mukden, designed by David Isby; and Wurzburg, designed by Jim Dunnigan.
 The graphic design for all four games was created by Redmond A. Simonsen.
 Modern Battles initially sold well, rising to #3 on SPI's Top Ten Bestselling Games list after its release, and staying in the Top Ten for four months.

 The four games were also released as individual games, packaged as "folio games" (games enclosed in a cardstock folder within a ziplock bag.)
 None of the individual games sold well enough to crack SPI's Top Ten list.